Plumbing Priorities

 Relevant proof and adjacent proof

-The broader plumbing page explicitly names missed-call recovery, lead follow-up, appointment scheduling, estimate follow-up, review automation, and after-hours call handling as separate workflow families.
-This page sits one level earlier and helps a plumbing owner decide which of those narrower workflows should come first.
+The plumbing parent page plus the lead-follow-up, missed-call, and live-phone children already break the cluster into real workflow stages.
+This page helps a plumbing business owner decide which of those narrower workflows should come first.

 Read the full case study